 The course is aimed at providing a reminder and refresh insight of the key GLP requirements and responsibilities and also to look at recent hot topics and trends.
-Specific areas covered include Data Integrity, Risk Assessment and the new OECD guidance on Test items.
+Specific areas covered include Data Integrity, Risk Assessment, the new OECD guidance on Sponsor Influence, the OECD guidance on Test items.
 The programme also includes a GLP clinic where delegates can identify any relevant topics for discussion.

 The course is aimed at Study Directors, Principal Investigators, Test Facility Management and QA.

 Tutors will be comprised from the list below:

 Associate Director, AstraZeneca

 |9.10||Welcome and Introduction|

 A reminder of the history of GLP, its current scope and application, with a synopsis of current UK, European and international standards as well as possible impact of Brexit.